There are various logging resources available to the Juju operator.

 Output will be similar to the following:

 The above is the default configuration.
-It sets the machine agent log level at ‘WARNING’ and the unit agent log level at ‘DEBUG’.
+It sets the machine agent log level at ‘WARNING’, the unit agent log level at ‘DEBUG’, and the http label to TRACE.

 The logging levels, from most verbose to least verbose, are as follows: